tonytonyjan/exif/README.md

 # TODO

-1. `Exif.underscore!` is too slow
-2. Support reading from String.
+1. Support reading from String.